 Hey Folks, I Want To Go To Culinary School

 Deciding which culinary school you want to attend is a step in the right direction for your culinary career.
-From the options in Le Cordon Bleu schools, community college programs, local vocational centers, and even the prestigious Institute of Culinary Education, simply finding and being accepted into a program is a pretty big deal.
+From options like for-profit culinary schools, community college programs, local vocational centers, and even the prestigious Institute of Culinary Education, being accepted into a program is a big deal.

-However, there is one step that many students fail to consider when choosing a culinary program: telling your parents where you're going and how much it’s going to cost.
+However, one step many students need to consider when choosing a culinary program is telling your parents where you're going and how much it will cost.

-Overall, culinary schools have a pretty negative reputation for being expensive and too focused.
-After all, if you attend a traditional four-year college, you explore more than just one field of study, and you end up with a Bachelor's degree to help you land a job.
+Overall, culinary schools have a negative reputation for being expensive and too focused.
+After all, if you attend a traditional four-year college, you explore more than just one field of study and end up with a Bachelor's degree to help you land a job.

 What Happens After I Graduate?

-After culinary school, there's pretty much one thing you can do with your degree or certificate: go to work in a kitchen.
-This is just the sort of thing that makes parents nervous, since it limits your options and might negate those two to four years of hard work.
+After culinary school, there's one thing you can do with your degree or certificate: work in a kitchen.
+This is just what makes parents nervous since it limits your options and might negate those two to four years of hard work.

 “I'm doing more than getting an education; I'm learning a skill.”
-General education courses teach a lot of the same things you learn in high school: math, English, science, and the like.
-When you attend culinary school, you’re going beyond simple learning to include real vocational-centered training.
+General education courses teach many things you learn in high school: math, English, science, and the like.
+When you attend culinary school, you go beyond simple learning to include real vocational-centered training.

 “The restaurant industry is one of the fastest-growing in the United States.”
 Jobs in the restaurant industry are expected to increase at a higher-than-average national rate.
-This means that more opportunities are arising daily, and there is plenty of room for advancement.
+This means more opportunities arise daily, and there is plenty of room for advancement.

 “I won't be spending forever at school.”
 One of the benefits of culinary school is that you can complete your training in as little as nine months.
-This means that you'll be on your way to a job before other students have even finished their second semester.
+This means you'll be on your way to a job before other students finish their second semester.

-“Most of the schools take the same kind of financial aid taken at four-year universities.”
-If you look for a program that falls under the FAFSA program, you may be eligible for the same loans, grants, and work-study opportunities that traditional college students get.
+“Most schools take the same kind of financial aid taken at four-year universities.”
+If you look for a program that falls under the FAFSA program, you may be eligible for the same loans, grants, and work-study opportunities as traditional college students.

-Remember, only you can really decide the path of your future.
-If you feel that culinary school is right for you, there are few careers that offer the same kind of job satisfaction as the food and restaurant industry.
-You may have to work harder, but in the end, you'll be that much more satisfied with your career – and your life.
+Remember, only you can decide the path of your future.
+If you feel that culinary school is right for you, few careers offer the same kind of job satisfaction as the food and restaurant industry.
+You may have to work harder, but in the end, you'll be more satisfied with your career and life.